mniroy/ESP-derailleur/README.md

 ## Usage
 1. **Power on the device**: The system initializes and moves the servo to the last saved gear position.
 2. **Shift gears**: Use the up and down buttons to shift gears.
+3. **Activate the hotspot**:
+   - Press both the up and down buttons for 3 seconds to activate the hotspot.
+   - The hotspot SSID is `DerailleurControl` and the password is `12345678`.
+   - The buzzer will beep twice to indicate the hotspot is activated.
+4. **Deactivate the hotspot**:
+   - Press both the up and down buttons for 5 seconds to deactivate the hotspot.
+   - The buzzer will beep three times to indicate the hotspot is deactivated.
-3. **Access the web interface**: Connect to the Wi-Fi hotspot and navigate to the web server to update settings.
+5. **Access the web interface**: Connect to the Wi-Fi hotspot and navigate to the web server to update settings.
    - Default web server address: `http://192.168.4.1`